-Member-at-large - Luciana De Michelis Mendonça (Brazil)
+Secretary - Luciana De Michelis Mendonça (Brazil)

 Luciana has been a SONAFE (Brazilian National Society of Sports Physical Therapy) associate since 2007 and has always engaged to help her profession grow.
 She took part in Organizing Committees of 3 SONAFE's Conferences since then.
 Moreover, she now have 6 years of dedication on SONAFE's Executive Board.
 She is the first female president of SONAFE (2016-2017), in a country with many restrictions to women's participation in sport and politics.

 Luciana is a teacher in a Federal University in Brazil (Universidade Federal dos Vales do Jequitinhonha e Mucuri - UFVJM) and develops research in Sports Physical Therapy field.
 She worked in the Brazilian National Male Volleyball Team (under - 19) and in a Female Soccer Team (Clube Atlético Mineiro).
 She participated in the last 3 editions of IOC World Conference on Injury and Illness in Sport with poster and workshops presentations.
 She also engaged the organization of the Physical Therapy services of the Rio 2016 Olympics and Paralympics Games.
 Nowadays she is the coordinator of a Postgraduate Program in Rehabilitation and Functional Performance in UFVJM.

 In June 2017 the GISPT SPT Pathway was officially recognized by IFSPT.

 Member at Large - John Fitzgerald